ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-pocket-v2/quickstart.md

 ### Hardware Setup

 The WisMesh Pocket V2 comes fully assembled with an internal battery.
 However, it is recommended to fully recharge the battery before switching the device on.
-It supports Li-ion batteries, 5&nbsp;V (e.g. from solar panel) supply, integrated user button, battery disconnect switch, and a dedicated connector for a 1.3-inch OLED display.
+It supports Li-ion batteries, 5 V (e.g. from solar panel) supply, integrated user button, battery disconnect switch, and a dedicated connector for a 1.3-inch OLED display.

 Additionally, the WisMesh Pocket V2 also includes all GPIOs on pin headers, two WisBlock Sensor Slots, one WisBlock IO slot, and an integrated GNSS location chip on the Base Board.